jacksight/xina520_official_jailbreak/MESSAGE FROM XINA.md

 # **Development Directories**

 ### Jailbreak Directory
-- /var/jb
+- `/var/jb`

-Ths is equivalent to root but just in `/var/jb`, as this directory supports external read/write permissions, which can be used for data for tweaks.
+Ths is XinaA15's equivalent to root, however it's in `/var`, as this directory supports external read/write permissions, which can be used for data for tweaks.
 ***
 ### **Font Directory**
-- /var/jb/Library/Fonts
+- `/var/jb/Library/Fonts`

 The fonts in this directory are changeable if requested by the user.
 ***
 ### **Guardian Directory**
-- /var/jb/Library/LaunchDaemons
+- `/var/jb/Library/LaunchDaemons`
 ***
 ### **For more directories, check here:**
-- /var/jb/Library/
+- `/var/jb/Library/`

 # SSH on XinaA15
 In XinaA15, we support connecting to your phone with SSH as long as you're jailbroken!
 Below is how to connect through SSH or reset your SSH password.